 This angered Austin, and he never forgot it.
 When it came time for Jarrett to work with Austin, who was at the top of the card, Austin refused.
 He didn’t want to help Jarrett make any money, which he definitely would have working with Austin.

-Steve Austin refused to work with him, feeling slighted since all the way back then, and wanting to return the favour to Jarrett by denying him the main event spot, and a main event payout.
+Steve Austin refused to work with him, feeling slighted since all the way back then, and wanting to return the favor to Jarrett by denying him the main event spot, and a main event payout.